 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-In this course, students will be assessed on the following:
+In this course, students will also be assessed on the following:

 • Work load management and ability to adhere to deadlines

 • Display active engagement with clinical skills activities

 • Demonstrates respectful behaviour towards others including staff, lecturers, clinicians, patients and fellow students

 • Maintaining a high level of confidentiality at all times.

 • Case write-ups- 4 to be completed in each semester, including:- 1 formative case write-up in semester 1- 2 summative case write-ups in semester 1• GP reflection